Waste Oil Drop-Off Sites

 The City of Madison has three drop-off sites for used motor oil and used oil filters that are managed by the Engineering Division.
 These public sites are always open, unless otherwise closed for testing.
 You must empty your oil into a tank and dispose of used oil filters in the labeled receptacles on site.

 Used motor oil can be re-refined into base stock for lubricating oil and other uses.
 However, oil that is contaminated with PCBs is considered hazardous waste and can only be accepted by hazardous waste contractors.
 The City works with Future Environmental, of Madison, Wis., to test the oil at the site every two weeks to make sure PCBs are not in the recycled oil.
-This means the sites are locked out for a temporary amount of time while testing for PCBs is done.

 For questions on the public waste oil recycling sites email firstname.lastname@example.org or call 608-267-9408.

 In addition to the public sites, there are several area businesses that will accept used oil from the public.

 - Used motor oil, transmission fluid, and brake fluid only.
 No gasoline, antifreeze or cleaning solvents.
 For cooking oil recycling.

 - Take gasoline, kerosene, fuel oil, and similar chemicals to Dane County Clean Sweep , 608-838-3212.